Tibor Hollo: Early life and career

 (then Omni); the zone would use property taxes to improve the streets, utilities, and infrastructure in the neighborhood.
-The Venetia Tower was not successful due to the collapse of the South American economy in the late 1980s; and in 1988, after having only sold 57 of 810 units, Hollo was forced to cede ownership of the project.
+The Venetia Tower was unsuccessful due to the collapse of the South American economy in the late 1980s; and in 1988, after having only sold 57 of 810 units, Hollo was forced to cede ownership of the project.

-Learning from his experience, he only works on one project at a time and never borrows more than 40% of the project's cost.
+Learning from his experience, he only worked on one project at a time and never borrowed more than 40% of the project's cost.
 Hollo went on to build many projects including the U.S. Justice Department Building, the Vizcaya Towers, The Grand Doubletree, the Biscayne Bay Marriott, the Opera Tower, the Bay Parc Plaza and the 868 ft.
 Panorama Tower.
-He is currently working on the 1,049 foot One Bayfront Plaza.
+He worked on the 1,049 foot One Bayfront Plaza.

+Personal life and death

+Hollo married his first wife, Doris Green, in 1950.
+They were divorced in 1958.
+Doris Green Hollo died in 1979.
+Hollo married his second wife, Aida Mishkin, in 1958.
+They were divorced in 1966.
+He married Sara Sheila Gordon in 1967.
+Hollo had seven children.
+His two eldest sons, Harvey and Laurence, predeceased him.

+Hollo died in Miami on May 1, 2024, at the age of 96.

 Philanthropy

-In 2012, he donated $2.5 million to fund the Tibor & Sheila Hollo School of Real Estate at Florida International University’s Downtown Brickell campus.
+In 2012, he donated $2.5 million to fund the Tibor & Sheila Hollo School of Real Estate at Florida International University's Downtown Brickell campus.